 In 2015, the agricultural market made up 5.5% of the United States GDP.
 Don’t forget to check out our previous article on farms, ranches, and equipment sales.

-For more information on selling caps into the construction industry, order your own Business Development Kit.
+For more information on selling caps into the agriculture industry, order your own Business Development Kit.

 Is there a specific industry you would like to see covered by a future kit or blog series?
 Let us know your thoughts in the comments below.
 Don’t forget to follow us on Facebook, LinkedIn, and Twitter for updates.